 Live Aqua Mexico City

-The brand new Live Aqua Mexico City is located on the distinguished Paseo de los Tamarindos in the fashionable neighborhood of Bosques de las Lomas.
-Live Acqua is designed to appeal to all senses, offering cutting edge décor with a multitude of soft colours and lavish textures, an in room customiseable aroma-therapy system, and a unique dining space serving innovative dishes which highlight the delicacies of modern Mexican cuisine.
+The brand new Live Aqua Mexico City is located on the distinguished Paseo de Los Tamarindos in the fashionable neighborhood of Bosques de las Lomas.
+Live Acqua is designed to appeal to all senses, offering cutting edge décor with a multitude of soft colors and lavish textures, an in room customizable aromatherapy system, and a unique dining space serving innovative dishes which highlight the delicacies of modern Mexican cuisine.

 By Ellen Von Wiegand